Call for Papers 2025

 CALL FOR PAPERS

-The 2024 Society of Legal Scholars’ Annual Conference is to be held at the University of Bristol, from Tuesday 3 to Thursday 5 September.
-This will be an in person event, with the chance to view the plenaries, and sessions virtually live or on-demand.
+The 2025 Society of Legal Scholars’ annual conference will be held at the University of Leeds, from Tuesday 2 to Thursday 4 September and will be an in person event.

 All speakers will be required to present in person.
-However, we will also endeavour to allow speakers unable to attend at the last minute due to ill-health or travel restrictions to present virtually.
+However, we will also endeavour to allow speakers unable to attend due to ill-health or travel restrictions to present virtually.
 Please ensure you make a note of this when submitting your paper.

-Subject Sections at the University of Bristol – #SLSBristol24
+Subject Sections at the University of Leeds – #SLSLeeds25

 Section A: